L-spaces, taut foliations and fibered hyperbolic two-bridge links: Taut Foliations

-Recall that by Proposition \ref{prop: Ln is L-space link} we have $\big{(}[n, \infty] \times [n, \infty]\big{)}\cap \overline{\matQ}^2 \subset L(L_n)$, where the surgery coefficients are to be considered in the canonical framing.
-Given that $L$-spaces do not support coorientable taut foliations, if we prove that all the other (finite) surgeries on $L_n$ support coorientable taut foliations, then the proof of the main theorem will follow.
+We will prove in the next section (see Proposition \ref{prop: Ln is L-space link}) that when $r\geq n$, $s\geq n$ the $(r,s)$-surgery on $L_n$ is an $L$-space, where the surgery coefficients are to be considered in the \emph{canonical} framing.
+We now prove that all the other (rational) surgeries on $L_n$ support co-orientable taut foliations.